3ll3d00d/beqdesigner/docs/workflow/bass_management.md

 * Before: the main channels are low passed before summation
 * After: the channels are combined and the resulting output signal is low passed
 * Off: no low pass filter is applied

+The low pass filter itself is a 4th order Linkwitz-Riley filter.
+This is not configurable.

+The corner frequency for this filter is configurable and is specified via the *BM LPF* option in [Preferences](../ui/preferences.md#filter).

 ##### Simulating Headroom